Sam231221/DjangoCourseForBegineers/Module2_Django_Models_And_ORM/Readme.md

 ```

-The first Django model in listing 7-23 is `Book` and has the `name` and `description` fields.
-Next, in listing 7-23 is the `Stationary` Django model which has the `books` field, that itself has the `models.ManyToManyField(Book,blank=True)` definition.
-The `models.ManyToManyField()` definition creates the many to many relationship via a *junction table[[5]](https://www.webforefront.com/django/setuprelationshipsdjangomodels.html#footnote-5)*, where the first argument `Book` indicates the relationship model and the optional `blank=True` argument allows a `Stationary` record to be created without the need of an `books` value.
+The `models.ManyToManyField()` definition creates the many to many relationship , where the first argument `Book` indicates the relationship model and the optional `blank=True` argument allows a `Stationary` record to be created without the need of an `books` value.

-In this case, the junction table created by Django is used to hold the relationships between the `Book` and `Store` records through their respective keys.

-Although you don't need to manipulate the junction table directly, for reference purposes, Django uses the syntax `<model_name>_<model_field_with_ManyToManyField>` to name it.

 In addition to the database level benefits of creating a many to many relationship (e.g. improved data maintenance), Django models also provide an API to simplify the access of data related to this kind of relationship, which is explained in the next chapter on [CRUD records across Django model relationships](https://www.webforefront.com/django/relationshipmodelrecords.html).